 Another cash expense: closing costs.
 Whatever your loan source, you'll also need money to pay closing costs.
 For a $200,000 mortgage, closing costs run (depending on where you live) from $2,300 to $4,000.
 Get the average closing costs in your state at Bankrate's closing costs map.

 Improve your chances by: banking your own money and seeking down payment assistance.
 Often, it's location-based or tagged to a certain type of buyer, like first-timers.
 Search online with the city name, then the county name, along with word combinations such as "down payment assistance," "first-time homebuyers" and "homebuyer's assistance."

 In a buyer's market, you can also negotiate to have the seller pay a portion of the closing costs.

 Building your savings is something you should do over and above saving money for the down payment and closing.
 Your lender wants to see that you're not living paycheck to paycheck.
 If you have three to five months' worth of mortgage payments set aside, that makes you a much better loan candidate.
 And some lenders and backers, like the FHA, will give you a little more latitude on other factors if they see that you have a cash cushion.

 That money will also help cover maintenance and repair issues that come up when you own a home.
 While repairs are sporadic, items such as a new roof, water heater or other big-ticket items can hit suddenly and hard.

 Improve your chances by: setting aside money every month.
-A good rule of thumb: On average, you'll spend 2.5 percent to 3 percent of your home's value annually on upkeep, repairs and maintenance, says Joseph Gyourko, professor of real estate at the Wharton School of the University of Pennsylvania.
+A good rule of thumb: On average, you'll spend 2.5 to 3 percent of your home's value annually on upkeep, repairs and maintenance.
 If you're buying a $250,000 home, aim to save $520 to $625 per month.

-Get some interest on your savings beginning today by shopping money market accounts.
+Get some interest on your savings today by shopping savings accounts.

 Get preapproved for a mortgage